Water conflict: Predictions

 Another factor raising the risks of water conflicts is growing competition for water in water-scarce regions, where necessities for water supply for human use, food production, ecosystems and other uses are running up against water availability.
 Extreme hydrologic events such as floods and droughts are also worsening the risks of water conflicts.
 As populations and economic development increase, water demands can also increase, worsening disagreements over the allocation and control of limited water in some regions or countries, especially during drought, or in shared international watersheds.

 Water resources that span international boundaries are more likely to be a source of collaboration and cooperation than war.
 Scientists working at the International Water Management Institute have been investigating the evidence behind water war predictions.
 Their findings show that, while it is true there has been conflict related to water in a handful of international basins, in the rest of the world's approximately 300 shared basins the record has been largely positive.
 This is exemplified by the hundreds of treaties in place guiding equitable water use between nations sharing water resources.
 The institutions created by these agreements can, in fact, be important factors in ensuring cooperation rather than conflict.

-Categories
+Data and definitions

+A comprehensive online open-source database of water-related conflicts — the Water Conflict Chronology — has been developed by the Pacific Institute.
+This database lists violence over water going back around 4,500 years and includes more than 1900 examples of violence over water resources with information on the date, location, type of conflict and full sources.

-Water-related conflicts can be categorized as follows:
+Water-related conflicts are categorized in the Water Conflict Chronology as follows: